KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_ccenable` parameter restricts the asset chain so that only indicated CryptoConditions modules can be enabled. `ac_ccenable` requires [`ac_cc`](../installations/asset-chain-parameters.html#ac-cc) to be active.

 To indicate which CryptoConditions modules should be available, insert each module's eval code in decimal and separated by commas.
-Eval codes can be found [here](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).
+A list of all eval codes can be found [here](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).

 For example, the following parameters create an asset chain where only the `faucet` and `rewards` modules are active: